 I have been lucky enough to return to Hawaii for many reasons in the years that have passed between third grade and today.
 This trip is different.
 Yesterday on the beach my 10-year-old was talking with a gentleman from Australia about his journey over the past few years.
 When the man said, “That is a once in a lifetime opportunity,” my son said, “We’ll see” with an open and knowing smile.

-I realized, in that moment, how many times I limited myself in my adult years by labeling something, “Once in a lifetime.”
+I realized, at that moment, how many times I limited myself in my adult years by labeling something, “Once in a lifetime.”
 I think my intentions were good.
 It was a way of communicating gratitude for the opportunity but it was also a ceiling I was unknowingly building.
-I have learned so much about possibility these past few years and what I know for sure is that it begins with what I am capable of imagining.
+I have learned so much about the possibility these past few years and what I know for sure is that it begins with what I am capable of imagining.